GoldenCheetah/GoldenCheetah/CONTRIBUTING.md

 * Suggest your change in the [golden-cheetah-developers mailing list](https://groups.google.com/forum/#!forum/golden-cheetah-developers) and start writing code.

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.

+#### **Do you want to contribute to GoldenCheetah translations?**

+* Translators are very welcome, please see [GoldenCheetah Guidelines for translators](https://github.com/GoldenCheetah/GoldenCheetah/wiki/Guidelines-for-translators)

 #### **Do you want to contribute to GoldenCheetah documentation?**